davidkel/davidkel.github.io/docs/FabricDeveloper/writing-node-clients.md

 (NEEDS WORK)

 * reuse
-  * bound to a single identity
+  * bound to a single identity (only loaded once from the wallet)
   * can't change that identity
   * do not constantly connect/disconnect it (especially across async/threads that's really bad)
   * supports concurrent requests through the same gateway instance